Hong Kong ePrix: Circuit

-The ten turn 1.860 km circuit, located in the Central Harbourfront area is a firm favourite on the Formula E calendar.
+The ten-turn 1.860 km circuit, located in the Central Harbourfront area is a firm favourite on the Formula E calendar.
 Making use of existing roads, all racing cars and drivers drive past landmarks including the International Finance Centre, Hong Kong Observation Wheel, and Hong Kong City Hall.

 Significant portions of the track were covered with painted road signs, which could turn the race to extremely unexpected under serious rainy conditions according to some drivers.
 There were different tarmac and painted road markings around the circuit, which made some parts of the track slippery and treacherous on an adverse camber section.
 Still, the drainage is facilitated by the presence of concrete blocks with holes.

 The circuit failed to meet regulations set forth by the Fédération Internationale de l'Automobile (FIA).
 FIA regulations require tracks to be 2.2 km long but the Hong Kong Central Harbourfront Circuit was only 1.860 km long.
 The FIA required Hong Kong to extend the circuit to 2.2 km for the 2019–20 season, in which two more teams were expected to enter the E-Prix.
 Lawrence Yu, governor of the Hong Kong Automobile Association, cited difficulties in extending the track to the west as the Hong Kong Station on the western side of the circuit links up the city with the airport.
 An extension to the east of the circuit through a tunnel considered too dangerous for the cars to be running at high speeds along a straight road before they enter the tunnel.

-The Hong Kong ePrix was eventually dropped from the 2019–20 season on the ground of continued protests in the city.
+The Hong Kong ePrix was eventually dropped from the 2019–20 season.